All are welcome. All the time.

 Every Tues., 5:30-6:30.

 From SPC Green Team, something YOU can do for the Earth Opt-up to 100% renewable electric energy.
-It would cost the avg. household $4 per month.
+Avg. household pays $4 per month.
 SPC reduced our electric carbon footprint to Zero!
 You can, too!
-See SPINN for more details, then contact our Green Team Chair, Julie Carlson, email Carlson.email@example.com for questions, Good News, and inspiration!
+More details in SPINN, for questions contact our Green Team Chair, Julie Carlson, email firstname.lastname@example.org.
 Her comments about this verge on the poetic!

-Caring for the Caregiver Support group for those caring for dementia-related illness, 2nd Sat. of each month from 10-11:30 a.m. in the Rotary Village Community Room, 701 Colima St., Sausalito.
+Support group for those caring for someone with cognitive impairment, 2nd Sat. of each month,10-11:30 a.m., Rotary Village Community Room, 701 Colima St., Sausalito.
 Ample street parking.
-For additional info or directions, email firstname.lastname@example.org.
+Led by facilitators affiliated with the Alzheimer’s Assoc. of N. CA. Additional info or directions, email email@example.com.
 Additional info in SPINN

 Exciting things are always happening at church!
 Please drop by our website and Facebook page often as the good news is updated at least weekly.